 I want to thank you for all your help with the problem of fungus on my film.
 It was you more than anyone else who made the present show possible.
 I am very grateful for what you did.

 The photographer, Roger Manley, presented ‘Sullen Landscape, Australia Photographs’ in 1979 at the Davidson College Art Gallery, Davidson, North Carolina.
-Manley studied at Davidson College, after which he spent two years living in the Australian outback with an Aboriginal* tribe.
+Manley studied at Davidson College, after he had spent two years living in the Australian outback with an Aboriginal* tribe.
 He is currently director of the Gregg Museum of Art & Design at North Carolina State University.

 Manley’s gracious note, the photos of Barro Colorado, and Tito’s subsequent visits to the Smithsonian in Wasington are reminders of the (pro bono) contributions made by an industrial scientist.
 At the time this was not that common, and not often encouraged.
 Good for him.